rust-dsa/rust-dsa.github.io/src/string/string_struct.md

 # String

-The `String` type is a heap-allocated, mutable, sequence of UTF-8 encoded bytes.
+The `String` type is a heap-allocated, mutable sequence of UTF-8 encoded bytes.
 What this means is that the `String` type is stored on the heap, it can be modified, and it can store any character that is valid UTF-8 including emojis.

 ## Creating a String